 WBRV Module Datasheet

-WBRV is a low-power embedded Wi-Fi+Bluetooth voice module that Tuya has developed.
-It consists of a highly integrated RF chip (RTL8720CF-VU2+CI1302), with an embedded Wi-Fi network protocol stack and varied library functions.
+WBRV is a low-power embedded Wi-Fi and Bluetooth voice module developed by Tuya Smart.
+It consists of a highly integrated wireless RF chip RTL8720CF-VU2+CI1302 with built-in Wi-Fi stacks and various library functions.

 Overview